jeckman/wpbook/README.txt

 == Installation ==

-(Note: installation instructions are also included in HTML and as a PDF along with the plugin)
+(Note: installation instructions are also included in HTML along with the plugin)

 1. Copy the entire wpbook directory into your wordpress plugins folder, /wp-content/plugins/